Analyzing Performance Bottlenecks

 - In the inventory pane, select Jobs.

-- In the working area, right-click a backup job for which you want to see the bottleneck statistics, and select Statistics.
+- In the working area, select a backup job for which you want to see the bottleneck statistics and click Statistics on the ribbon, or right-click the job and select Statistics.

-- In the job session window, click Show Details:
+- In the job session details window, check the Bottleneck field in the SUMMARY column.